trinodb/trino/docs/src/main/sphinx/language/sql-support.rst

 Write operations
 ----------------

-The following statements provide write access to data and meta data exposed by by a connector accessing a data source.
+The following statements provide write access to data and meta data exposed by a connector accessing a data source.
 Availability varies widely from connector to connector: